An Online Joint Optimization-Estimation Architecture for Distribution Networks: Stochastic Optimization-Estimation and Its Online Implementation

 \subsection{Online Joint OPF-SE Algorithm}

-In this subsection, we present an online solution to the time-varying stochastic OPF-SE synthesis problem \eqref{eq:opf_se_cvar}, which enables the DER controllers to respond timely to variations in system states.
+In this subsection, we present an online solution to the time-varying stochastic OPF-SE synthesis problem \eqref{eq:opf_se_cvar}, which enables the DERs to respond timely to variations in system states.
 In particular, we propose an online primal-dual gradient-based algorithm to solve the regularized stochastic OPF-SE problem \eqref{eq:saddle_point_problem_regularized_phi_v}.
-The DER controllers and voltage estimators are iteratively updated in real time towards an approximate solution to the time-varying problem \eqref{eq:opf_se_cvar}.
+The DER dispatch decisions and voltage estimators are iteratively updated in real time towards an approximate solution to the time-varying problem \eqref{eq:opf_se_cvar}.
 The gradient updates are presented in detail as follows:

 where $\epsilon >0$ is a constant step size.